jen20/go-event-sourcing-sample/README.md

-###Event Sourcing in Go

-This is the repository for the code which accompanies my post on Event Sourcing in Go.
-The original post is [here](http://jen20.com/2015/02/08/event-sourcing-in-go.html).

-Remade by @hallgren

 # Overview

-This package is a try to implement an event sourcing solution with the aggregate concept in mind from Domain Driven Design.
+This package is a experiment to try to generialize @jen20 way of implementing event sourcing.
+You can find the original blog post [here](http://jen20.com/2015/02/08/event-sourcing-in-go.html) and github repo [here](https://github.com/jen20/go-event-sourcing-sample)

 # Event Sourcing